-Dan Cederholm tells Jim Thacker about the future of portfolio site Dribbble, his role in the Paraguayan design industry, and his new-found love of Sass.
+Generate London keynote speaker Dan Cederholm talks about Dribbble's future, his role in the Paraguayan design industry, and his love of Sass.

 "I was very reluctant to use Sass," Cederholm tells us over a Skype connection from his home in Salem, Massachusetts.
 "I've been building sites by hand for years, and I take pride in the way the code is presented.
 That's one of the things that bugged me about it, at least initially: it can output various styles, but none of them matched my own."

 It was Cederholm's Dribbble co-founder, Rich Thornett, who eventually convinced him to give Sass a try.
 Quickly realising the benefits of the preprocessor – and that web inspectors have changed the way that frontend developers look at one another's code – Cederholm was a convert.